Go back to British Road Trip.

 The approach.

 We woke up early to blue bird skies and sunshine.
-The hike up (and then down) to The Old Man took us over an hour and was very scenic: wide open and green sheep pastures with a view down to the beautiful Rackwick Bay in the first half followed by an open, rolling moorland with the sea beyond in the second half.
+The hike up (and then down) to The Old Man took us over an hour and was very scenic: wide open and green sheep pastures with views down to the beautiful Rackwick Bay in the first half followed by an open, rolling moorland with the sea beyond in the second half.
 You get the first view of the top of the stack some 20 minutes before arriving at the cliff edge.
 Once there, a preview of the whole tower, including The Original Route (5-pitch, E1 5b), presents itself.

 .